 The Eureka Timberline is a 4-person tent.
 Its exact measurements are 8′ 9″ x 7′ 2″, which equates to 63 square feet.
 The peak height is 4’10”.
 For frame of reference, this space is larger than a king-sized mattress, which measures 6′ 4″ x 6’8″.

 A space this size provides enough room for four people to sleep comfortably with some room for gear near the foot of the tent.
-The Timberline 4 features two loops to provide more floor space where you can attach a gear loft (sold separately) to store your belongings.
+The Timberline 4 features two loops to provide more floor space where you can attach an optional gear loft (sold separately) to store your belongings.

 There are two mesh pockets for small item storage.
-And, the ceiling loops can be used to hang a clothesline or your flashlight.
+And, the ceiling loops can be used to hang a clothes line flashlight or other gears.
 Features like these increase the livability inside the tent and allow you to really get comfortable.

 For extra gear storage, you can also add an attachable vestibule (sold separately) to the outside of the tent.